 The Essex County Community Foundation is governed by a Board of Trustees that establishes the policies & procedures and oversees general management of The Foundation and the funds entrusted to its care.
 Our board consists of highly qualified community leaders from across the county who are passionate about improving the health and well-being of the nonprofits in our region and the people they serve.

-Steven P. Cohen is a longtime volunteer who has served on over 20 nonprofit boards, including the National Coalition on Human Needs and Budget Priorities, the Metropolitan Area Planning Council, Beverly Bootstraps and Temple Achavat Achim in Gloucester.
-He has also served as a volunteer for VISTA, the predecessor of AmeriCorps and part of the War on Poverty.
-A graduate of Columbia Law School, Steve had a distinguished career in government and politics, serving as Boston’s Washington lobbyist, developing Boston’s public school lunch program and working on local and national political campaigns.
-He then developed and managed commercial real estate for 12 years before founding The Negotiation Skills Company in 1991.
-Steve provides coaching, consulting and training for corporations and organizations in more than 20 countries.
-He is the author of “The Practical Negotiator” and “Negotiating Skills for Managers," he has been a professor at Brandeis University's International Business School since 203 and was a professor at Groupe HEC (Paris) from 1995 until 2005.
+Steven P. Cohen, of Pride's Crossing, has been engaged in community issues as a volunteer and staff person, and a member of boards more than 20 local, state, and national organizations.
+After Columbia Law School, Steve had a distinguished career in government and politics, serving as Boston’s Washington lobbyist, developing Boston’s public school lunch program and many other initiatives.
+Thereafter he developed and managed commercial real estate for 12 years before founding The Negotiation Skills Company in 1991.
+His clients included Fortune 100 corporations and other organizations in more than 20 countries.
+Author of "The Practical Negotiator" and "Negotiating Skills for Managers," he has been a professor at Brandeis University's International Business School since 203 and was a professor at Groupe HEC (Paris) from 1995 until 2005.
 He joined the ECCF board in 2012.

 Matthew P. Doring

 Grants & Services Committee Chair

 At Nutter McClennen & Fish, Matthew is a partner in the Corporate and Transactions Department.
 He focuses his practice on corporate finance, commercial lending and tax-exempt financing, and all aspects of business law.
 Prior to joining Nutter, Matthew was a partner with Hinckley Allen.
 He graduated from the University of Notre Dame in 1994 with a BA in American Studies, and from Notre Dame Law School with a Juris Doctorate in 1997.
-He is a member of the American Bar Association, Massachusetts Bar Association, Boston Bar Association, National Association of Bond Lawyers and Real Estate Bar Association.
+He is a member of the Boston, Massachusetts, and American Bar Associations respectively.
 Matt has a strong interest in youth and community, serving as Trustee for the Ipswich YMCA and volunteering as a youth basketball coach.
-Matt is a former trustee of trust funds for the town of Newton, NH.
 He lives in Rowley and joined the ECCF board in 2011.